 Under the income approach, fair value is estimated on the basis of capitalisation of the net income and has allowed for outgoings and, in appropriate cases, made provisions for reversionary income potential.
 The key inputs were the market rent and the capitalisation rate.
-A significant increase/decrease in the market rent in isolation would result in a significant increase/decrease in the fair value of the investment properties and a significant increase/decrease in the capitalisation rate in isolation would result in a significant decrease/ increase in the fair value of the investment decrease/ increase in the fair value of the investment properties.
+A significant increase/decrease in the market rent in isolation would result in a significant increase/decrease in the fair value of the investment properties and a significant increase/decrease in the capitalisation rate in isolation would result in a significant decrease in the capitalisation rate in isolation would result in a significant decrease in the fair value of the fair value of the investment properties.

-21. LEASES
+19. LEASES